Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-2021-poppy-okotcha.html.markdown

 I saw so much of Europe, met kind travellers.
 Out of the train window, I waved at strangers, saw sunsets on marshlands with flamingos in France and sunrises over dusty hills in Spain.
 I went from autumn in North Germany to summer in Southern Spain, I saw the seasons changing on the earth as I moved.
 I heard languages change around me, felt culture shift, tasted foods change.

-This experience of travel connected me to place.
+### This experience of travel connected me to place.
 I felt the size of the Earth and all the people filling her.
-She felt small and homey.If aviation transformed overnight into a carbon-negative industry, I’d still choose to travel on land.
+She felt small and homey.

+### If aviation transformed overnight into a carbon-negative industry, I’d still choose to travel on land.

 #### *Thank you, Poppy!
 Sign the Flight Free pledge [here](/take_action/) and see how it changes your travel experience!*